TheMarzoog/Treehouse/README.md

 ## Treehouse

-thsi repo is for all completed files through teamtreehouse.com
+this repo is for all completed files through teamtreehouse.com

 Also chechout my Treehouse profile [here](https://teamtreehouse.com/marzoogalghazwi)